altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 "M::That's a school"
 "F::There aren't ranks."
-"M::But subjects, and classes in those subjects," *Martha swallowed the last of the steak.*
+"M::But subjects, and classes in those subjects," *Martha swallowed the last of the steak*
 "M::And grades?"
 "F::No grades, if you can't cut it - they wipe you...
 A pass/fail system I guess"
 }
 {
-*Felix scooched his chair back as the server laid out another meal like her's.*
-"F::Here's to second breakfast"
+*Felix scooched his chair back as the server laid out another meal like her's* "F::Here's to second breakfast"
-*Felix raised the small cup of water in a toast.*
-*Martha grabbed her glass and clinked it against his.*
-*He held out his other hand, and took her glass and held it still.*
-*He first poured a bit of his drink in hers and vise versa* *He then took some of his own food and put it on her plate* ~Martha pulled her glass back~
+*Felix raised the small cup of water in a toast* *Martha grabbed her glass and clinked it against his* *He held out his other hand, and took her glass and held it still* *He first poured a bit of his drink in hers and vise versa* *He then took some of his own food and put it on her plate* ~Martha pulled her glass back~
 'Fuck he trusts no one.'
-*He helped himself to a portion of her steak, and lobster* ~He dug into his food, devouring it with a ferocity that surprised her.~ ~She was hungry - but apparently not ferocity hungry.~ `['Second breakfast - how many second meals',
+*He helped himself to a portion of her steak, and lobster* ~He dug into his food, devouring it with a ferocity that surprised her~ ~She was hungry - but apparently not ferocity hungry~ `['Second breakfast - how many second meals',
 'Do they all eat like this',
 'Do they all share food like that?']`
-*She looked down at the piece of steak in front of her.*
+*She looked down at the piece of steak in front of her* ~She had a flash of inspiration - she tried just~
-~She had a flash of inspiration - she tried just...~ ~She moved the list she made onto the board, and it instantly worked.~ ~The board flashed the words and Rossin looked surprised.~ 'R::Good job, what did you do?'
+~She moved the list she made onto the board, and it instantly worked~ ~The board flashed the words and Rossin looked surprised~ 'R::Good job, what did you do?'
 }
 {
 `['Those lists: I can just put them up here']` 'R::That is a start.'
-*Rossin examined the board.*
+*Rossin examined the board*
 'R::about 4 second meals, more around noon, yes, and most of them yes - do not trust food they have not prepared.
-I did not hear him ask the waiter to poison his food' *Martha ate the offered steak.*
+I did not hear him ask the waiter to poison his food' *Martha ate the offered steak*
 'R::But you should also just be able to place thoughts there the same way.
 Not wrapped in a list'
-*Felix switched to eat his own food.*
+*Felix switched to eat his own food*
 }
 {
 "F::This is fucking delicious."
-~Felix was gasping breaths of air between moments of food inhalation.~ "F::New York's food is better.
+~Felix was gasping breaths of air between moments of food inhalation~ "F::New York's food is better.
 You'd be hard pressed to find this even in Fiji.
 I've missed simple food like this."
 "M::I've never been"
 "F::Fiji?"
 "M::Or New York."
-*He nodded.*
+*He nodded*
-~She had never seen someone eat so fast.~
+~She had never seen someone eat so fast~
 "M::You know, the experience is better when you make it last."
-*He tilted his head, then nodded.*
+*He tilted his head, then nodded*
-~He was slowing down soon - but not by much.~
+~He was slowing down soon - but not by much~
 }
 {
 "F::So...
 What's the most impressive thing you can do?"
 `['What should I tell him',
 'Switch?']`
-*Rossin considered, and shook his head, feeding her words instead.*
-"M::I have that block that prevents you from finding me.
+*Rossin considered, and shook his head, feeding her words instead* "M::I have that block that prevents you from finding me.
 And I've removed most of my hooks myself."
 ~Felix paused.
-Studying her.~
+Studying her~
 "F::Yourself, you got them out: yourself."
-*Martha nodded.*
+*Martha nodded*
 "F::Color me impressed."
 }
 {